 The Administering Authority's policy is that in the normal course of events any deficiency that exists at exit of an admission body will be payable immediately as a single payment.
-In extreme cases the Administering Authority may be prepared to agree payment over a period of years.
-However this period is very unlikely to exceed five years and any decision will be at the Administering Authority's discretion.
+In certain cases, the Administering Authority may be prepared to agree payment over a period of time as permitted under Regulation 64B.
+The Administering Authority's policy in relation to spreading of exit debt is set out in Appendix 5.